danielzengky/bootProcessInformation/guide/README.md

 #### 4.3.2 page tamplate

-* copy demo  tamplate and rename for your tash,
+* copy demo  template and rename for your task

 * then modifying ```/templates/m300exair_ui.html``` contents